kenhkan/ng-musical-brunch/README.md

     src/vendor -> Reserved for third-party code
     src/_layout.ejs -> Automatically managed
     src/index.jade -> Entry point
+    src/partials/login.jade -> A partial included either by Harp partial mechanism or by Angular.js' ui-route.
+It is copied on compilation if not hidden.
-    src/_partials/login.jade -> Include this in `index.jade` and do not serve src/images/logo.png -> This is automatically copied on compilation ...
+    src/images/logo.png -> This is automatically copied on compilation if not hidden.
+    ...

 ### HTML5 Mode